jcs090218/Unity.Mx/README.md

 > M-x for Unity

 Mx (or Meta-X) is a command-based completion framework.
 It allows you to execute all kinds of tasks based on your design.
-Mx is an alternate to attribute `MenuItem`; by contrast, it allows you to do multiple tasks.
+Mx is an alternate to attribute `MenuItem`; by contrast, doing multiple tasks is possible.
 It gives you the option to choose and explore unnoticed commands.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**